July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 July 16-24: The Apollo-11 astronauts land and walk on the surface of the Moon.

-August: The MOL project was officially canceled.
+August: The MOL military space station project is officially canceled.

 Nov.
 14-24: The Apollo-12 expedition to the Moon.